 Small writing desk

 The underside of the desk and the drawers are made from cherry since I had insufficient pear wood for the entire desk.
-To add character, I lined the front of the drawers with a 7 mm thick piece of spalted willow.
-I love spalted wood because of the beautiful colors and figures, particularly in maple.
+To add character, I lined the front of the drawers with a 7 mm piece of spalted willow.
+I love spalted wood because of the beautiful colors and figuring, particularly in maple.
 Spalted maple is however near impossible to find where I live.
 Therefore I tried willow, obtained after cutting some willow trees in our garden and leaving the trunks outside for about one year.
-This wood is very soft and is quickly attacked by fungi and insects, causing spalting and resulting in very nice colors and textures.
-The flip side is that because of it's softness, willow is very delicate.
-Wouldn't be suitable for e.g. a table top, but for drawer fronts I think it's suitable.
+This wood is very soft and is rapidly attacked by fungi and insects, causing quick spalting and resulting in very nice colors and textures.
+The flip side is that because of it’s softness, willow is very delicate.
+Wouldn’t be suitable for e.g. a table top, but for drawer fronts I think it’s suitable.

 The black drawer pulls are made from ebony and I turned the table legs from wengé.